wojwesoly/Scripts-and-aliases/README.md

 # Scripts and aliases
-My scripts and aliases for windows
+My scripts and aliases for windows.